Whether you’re subject to HIPAA, the SEC, or FINRA, chances are your industry has strict regulations for social media marketing.

-The Double Edge Sword of Social Media
+The Double Edge Sword of Social Media Compliance

-These are every marketer’s nightmare.
-Your campaigns are going great then next thing you know you are under investigation for non-compliant social media marketing.
-In one year, FINRA levied 1,369 disciplinary actions against registered brokers and firms that resulted in $64.9 million USD in fines and expelled 20 firms.
+Your marketing campaigns are doing great, but then next thing you know, you are under investigation for non-compliant social media marketing.
+In one year, FINRA levied 1,369 disciplinary actions against registered brokers and firms that resulted in USD 64.9 million in fines and expelled 20 firms.

-With all these potential mishaps some businesses shy away from social media altogether, but as they say, you sometimes lose by taking risks, but you always lose by holding back.
+With all these potential mishaps, some businesses shy away from social media altogether.
+However, as they say, you sometimes lose by taking risks, but you always lose by holding back.

 - Over 85% of those in FINRA regulated industries are on social media

 - 91% of B2B buyers are active on social media.

 - 84% of C-suite executives use social media to help them make purchase decisions.

 - A lead generated through social selling is 7X more likely to close compared to more traditional lead gen tactics.

 Two-Step Approach: Build a Strong Social Media Presence and Stay Compliant